Migration and Mobilities

 Overview

-The Asian Migration cluster maintains research interest in a broad range of human migrations, mobilities and interconnectivities within and beyond Asia.
+The Migration and Mobilities cluster was formerly known as the Asian Migration Cluster which became part of the Asia Research Institute around 2003.
+In 2025, the name of the cluster was formally expanded to encapsulate the wider range of migration and mobilities research that has come to characterise its work.
+The Migration and Mobilities cluster maintains research interest in a broad range of human migrations, mobilities and interconnectivities within and beyond Asia.
 The cluster has four priority research themes:

 1. The first focuses on the material processes and discourses of globalisation and transnationalism as they intersect in Asian cities.
 This includes exploring new knowledge frameworks through which to understand the complex and diverse linkages between global change and transnational migration in cities of diversity.